WordPress Plugins

 Walk the wizard

-Welcome → environment detection (Cloudflare + security plugins) → Cloudflare dial-down guide (skipped if no CF) → default policy (we recommend Log Only for the first 24h).
+Welcome → environment detection (7 CDNs + security plugins) → CDN dial-down guide (Cloudflare-specific walkthrough when CF is detected, compatibility note for other CDNs, skipped when no CDN is present) → default policy (we recommend Log Only for the first 24h).
 Skippable from any step.

 3